thraxxed/Flex/README.md

     - match_id
     - body
 - Familiarize entire team with Swift by following tutorials
-- Basic Swift App with 1 view
+- Swift App with 3 Views (Login, SignUp, MemeView) and segues between them
+- Fetch Memes from database
+- Let users swipe left or right, then display them the next meme

-## Group Members & Work Breakdown
+## Group Members
 Kevin Chu, Zachary Smith, Seth Little

+## Daily Breakdown
+Day 1 - Persist liking a meme to database, calculate user matches on backend Day 2 - MatchIndexView (matches for a user), and MatchShowView (chat and the users bio modal)